cstipkovic/cstipkovic-talks/README.markdown

 Here you'll find presentations about:

-* Add-ons developmentfor Mozilla Firefox
+* Add-ons SDK development for Mozilla Firefox

 Tks and enjoy :)